 So, friends and followers, I’ve learned that natural hair care and maintenance can be an emotional experience.
 I walked this same tightrope in 2012 when I changed hair stylists after 20 years of relaxed hair care.
 The costly installation of my Sisterlocks was a very personal decision for me; however, once I made the leap from relaxed to natural, I have not looked back or second-guessed my choice to lock my hair.
 Predictability in the cost of retightening services, honest and open communication, honoring the timing of appointments, and scheduling private, one-on-one appointments are all hair care non-negotiables that matter to me.
 The maintenance of Sisterlocks won’t break your purse if you are committed to professionally caring for your hair, in general; it averages to be about the same as any relaxed/permed hair care regimen.
 The time it takes to retighten my hair, however, is the motivating factor and the one that makes me appreciate Sisterlocks.
 I hated spending hours in the salon…waiting.
 You know the drill-wait to get in the chair, wait to shampoo and condition, wait to rinse, wait to dry, wait to style…you spend more time waiting than receiving services.
 I’m not knocking what people choose to do with their hair; it’s a personal choice.
 As much as I hated sitting in salons, I can understand and appreciate the working mother who savored those hours of wait time-time away from the family to herself and for herself.

 What’s next?
 I want to enjoy Year Two of sharing my hair chronicles with you through this blog.
-More important, I need to build a strong and trusting relationship with my new consultant, April, as we balance my hair care maintenance and an open line of communication.
+More important, I need to build a strong and trusting relationship with my new consultant as we balance my hair care maintenance and an open line of communication.
 I’m feeling fortunate to have met her through a friend and fellow naturalista, Marsha.
-April’s energy, consummate attention to detail, and kind spirit are exactly what I need in Year Two.
+Her energy, consummate attention to detail, and kind spirit are exactly what I need in Year Two.

 Peace (without the hair grease), 😘